-- 1. Insulation containment fabric or system that is side stapled shall not be stapled more than 1⁄2 inch from the face of the stud. - 2.
+- 1. Insulation containment fabric or system that is side stapled shall not be stapled more than 1⁄2 inch back from the face of the stud. - 2.
 Insulation shall be rolled or trimmed flat to allow installation and contact with interior sheathing or finish material. - 3.
 Insulation shall fill the cavity being insulated, side to side, and top to bottom. - 4.
+Blown insulation shall meet the manufacturer's stated recommendations for density and coverage in order to meet the required R value and to minimize or prevent settling.
 Insulation shall be installed at a density sufficient to prevent settling over time. - 5.
 Insulation shall be enclosed on all six sides.